douglaswaugh/cv/douglas-waugh-cv.md

 ### energyhelpline.com, Southwark, London

 energyhelpline.com are a medium scale (2 million comparisons per month, 1 million switches per year) price comparison site for domestic energy products.
 They don't have much of a brand presence themselves but are, along with uSwitch and MoneySuperMarket, one of the big three energy comparison companies.
-Compare The Market use our RESTful energy switching API and they have over 100 partners who use our comparison and switching products including major newspapers.
-Some 'tier 2' energy suppliers even use our services for their own websites and call centres.
+Compare The Market use our RESTful energy switching API and energyhelpline has over 100 partners who use their comparison and switching products including major newspapers.
+Some 'tier 2' energy suppliers even use their services for their own websites and call centres.

 #### Apr 2017 - Present : Tech Lead
 #### Apr 2014 - Apr 2017 : Senior Developer